ragoragino/npmsle/Readme.md

 The library provides functionality for estimating Vasicek process with an analytical method and the NPMSLE on simulated or empirical data.
 It also provides functionality for estimating a 3-D process, with Vasicek process as a base incorporated to the slightly adjusted Heston stochastic volatility model, also with simulated and empirical counterparts.
 The final option is provided as a replication of the original jump-diffusion process presented in the paper, section 4.1.2.

+The parameters of the simulations and optimizations can be set in the Globals header.
+Also, options for logging and loading can be established in that header.
+Currently, data need to have form of 3 comma-separated columns with titles.

 ### Prerequisites

 OpenMP version 4.7